David Foster, PhD, Releases Book on Technology Aimed to Reduce Effects of Fraud, Increase Fairness in Testing

 The book’s publication comes hot on the heels of Caveon’s release of the SmartItem technology.
-SmartItems are not a new type of item, but rather a technology that enhances and improves current item formats and the tests that contain them.
-They are the product of a patented method of item design that, Dr. Foster believes, could change the world of testing as we know it.
+The SmartItem is not a new type of item, but rather a technology that enhances and improves current item formats and the tests that contain them.
+It is the product of a patented method of item design that Dr. Foster believes could change the world of testing as we know it.

 “As an industry, we need to challenge the status quo and consider disruptive ways of doing things,” Foster said.
 “We should always look to leverage technology innovations and harness them quickly in order to address many of the issues negatively affecting the measurement industry.”

-The book dives into the theory, benefits, and practical implications of SmartItems while also detailing exhaustive research and live case studies.
+The book dives into the theory, benefits, and practical implications of the SmartItem while also detailing exhaustive research and live case studies.

-One such case study examines SailPoint, the first certification program ever to utilize SmartItems on live exams.
+One such case study examines SailPoint, the first certification program ever to utilize the SmartItem on live exams.

 Arthur Altman is a Program Manager in the Global Education Services business at SailPoint Technologies Holdings, where he oversees the SailPoint Certified Identity Professional Program, including the launch of the first-ever certification exams at SailPoint in 2018.
 In explaining his decision to embrace SmartItem technology, Arthur stated, “SmartItems are invulnerable to cheating and theft, relieving SailPoint of the same security concerns that have plagued every other IT certification program for the past three decades.”